rayen128/project/arduino/18 Sonar/90 Sonar.md

 ## Exercise 1

 The function `sonar.ping()` essentially gives you the 'distance' to an object in microseconds.
-We, mortal humans prefer to think in centimeters (or inches if from _that_ corner of the world).
+We (normal people) prefer to think in centimeters (or inches if from _that_ corner of the world).

 Create a program that computes the distance to an object in centimeters rather than microseconds.
 Tip, have a look here: [https://en.wikipedia.org/wiki/Speed_of_sound](https://en.wikipedia.org/wiki/Speed_of_sound)